-The Master of Arts in Teaching program is designed for those who have completed a bachelor’s degree in non-educational fields and wish to earn the Michigan Secondary Provisional Certificate.
+The Master of Arts in Teaching program is designed for those who have completed a bachelor’s degree in non-educational fields and wish to earn the Michigan Secondary Standard Teaching Certificate.
 Students in the MAT program will bring valuable experience and expertise to assist in their exploration of the practice of teaching.
 In addition to learning about adolescent learners and how to teach them, MAT coursework spurs students to think about the goals, values, beliefs and assumptions underlying formal schooling, and to consider schools in social, political and historical contexts.

-The MAT coursework will be offered weekdays in the late afternoon and evening hours and/or Saturdays to enable students to earn the degree through part-time study.
+The MAT coursework will be offered weekdays in the late afternoon and evening hours and online to enable students to earn the degree through part-time study.
 Students who are employed will be able to complete the degree through after-work study except for the Directed Teaching requirement.
 This will occur during the last semester of each student’s residency.

 Admission Requirements & Application

 Eligibility for regular admission includes:

 - Official transcript(s) from each college/university attended

 - Completion of a bachelor's degree from an accredited institution

 - 3.0 (B) undergraduate/graduate grade point average or better

 - Three professional letters of recommendation using required form

 - Official record of meeting minimum scores on the Scholastic Aptitude Test (SAT) in Evidence-Based Reading and Writing (passing score 480) and in Mathematics (passing score 530).
 The SAT must have been passed on or after March 5, 2016.